 As Challenge Lead at the Amsterdam Economic Board, Jeroen Maas is focused on developing the region’s AI health ecosystem into a world-class hub by connecting the most relevant local players in academia, industry and government.
 The challenges remain daunting, yet Maas maintains his enthusiasm and sense of humour.
 In this interview he discusses the sector – and what data science and AI innovators will need to break out of the pack in the coming years.

 “But we also identified a few problems: people didn’t really know each other.
-The white coats and the black turtlenecks were simply not talking, and they really needed to talk.
+The white coats and the black turtlenecks were not talking much, and they really needed to talk.
 Many of these small pilots were failing and none were scaling – when perhaps they would have progressed faster or survived if people reached out to others working on similar things who were, literally, 100 meters down the road.

 And then there was also another large challenge that remains to this day: a lack of a connected data infrastructure.
 And you need this to use artificial intelligence to develop new things…”